allanverasce/geneessencegui/README.md

 As a result of the prediction analysis, the user will receive a CSV file containing the predicted genes based on the model used.

 ## 7. Load information from existing projects
 If the user wants to analyze a project that has already been carried out, the tool offers the option of loading the information from a previous project, as long as it can be found in the database.
-Figure 32 illustrates the initial screen of the parameter definition stage for one of the analyses, where the data from the selected project is loaded automatically, allowing the user to continue working efficiently and without the need to restart the process.
+The figure below illustrates the initial screen of the parameter definition stage for one of the analyses, where the data from the selected project is loaded automatically, allowing the user to continue working efficiently and without the need to restart the process.

 <p align="center">
 <img src="screenshots/Load_1.jpeg" alt="Logo" width="800" height="600" />